 Once PCBs have been completed they are, if requested by the customer, functionally tested prior to mechanical integration or dispatch.
 Whilst we do manufacture without test we always prefer that production builds are tested in-house.
 Information collected from any test failures can be used to determine if process adjustments are required.

 Functional testing can be performed in a number of ways with varying degrees of complexity and can be supplemented by soak testing if required.

 Functional testing is supported on a number of platforms:

 At Norcott we strive to deliver the highest quality levels in both assembled products and services.

-We are a licensee of the BSI Kitemark for PCB Assembly.
+We have a fully qualified IPC610 trainer on site with fully trained operators.
 This ensures that our finished product has been assembled in accordance with the requirements of IPC-A-610.